 You can insulate cavity walls, as well as the loft/roof to improve its energy efficiency.
 Additionally, double glazed windows can help to keep heat in whilst also shutting noise out; adding value in terms of energy efficiency whilst preventing damage to value from noise pollution.

 Bigger projects, such as a loft conversion or extension, can add significant value to a property.
 Adding new spaces can make a property more appealing to buyers and also attract buyers who would not have initially looked at the property.

 For example, by turning the loft into another bedroom you open up the property to those wanting more bedrooms/space.
 Adding extra bedrooms (and rooms in general) also increases the value of a property.

 Extensions to kitchens, dining rooms and more can also greatly add to the value of a property, opening these rooms up and making bigger, more attractive spaces.

 A loft conversion will typically increase the property’s value by up to 20% and a new kitchen can add 10% to 15% in additional value.
 This kind of work will typically require planning permission.

 Whilst bigger projects usually add more value to a property, the smaller redecorating jobs can also have a big impact on its overall look and appeal.
 Having leaky taps, broken lightbulbs and peeling paint whilst seemingly small issues can make a property look run-down and unattractive.

 Some of the smaller jobs you can then do to spruce up a property are as follows:

 - Fixing dripping taps.

-- Cleaning dirty walls.
+- Cleaning dirty walls and general cleaning services

 - Removing built up limescale in the bathroom and kitchen.